Children & Young People

 School Tutorial Packages

-With funding from charitable organisations and subsidy available under the National Tutoring Programme (NTP), we offer schools and colleges free or discounted tuition for pupils from disadvantaged backgrounds.
-Each learner will benefit from a minimum of six one-hour sessions.
-During an induction session, teachers inform tutors of specific pupil needs and tutors take these into consideration when planning future sessions.
+We offer schools and colleges free or discounted tuition for pupils from disadvantaged backgrounds.
 The primary goal of the tuition is to inspire, build confidence and enhance study skills; improvement of educational attainment is an added value to our project outcomes.

 We provide pupils with skills that will enable them to study effectively and become active independent learners.
 Sessions are primarily delivered on school premises on a flexible basis.
 This arrangement allows tutors to collaborate with school staff, however, online and blended learning options are also available.
 The tuition offers a supplementation, not a substitute, to the formal national curriculum.
 Tutors develop lesson plans under guidance from the schools and regularly provide feedback to teachers.
 The format and resources used during sessions vary according to a school’s requirements.